germangb/rust-gameboy/README.md

 features = ["boot"]
 ```

-> **NOTE:** There is currently no build-time validation of the boot rom.
-Therefore it's not guaranteed that, if the boot roms aren't correct, the build will not work.
+> **NOTE:** There is no built time valiation of the boot roms.
+Therefore it's not guaranteed that, it they were not correct, the build will still work.

 ## Tests